florisvlasveld/vea/README.md

   --save-markdown
 ```

-### Key options
+### Daily command options

+Below is a complete list of options for `vea daily` (run `vea daily --help` to see this at any time):

+- `--date` – Date to generate the brief for (defaults to today)
-- `--journal-dir`: Directory with Markdown journal files (named like `YYYY-MM-DD.md`)
+- `--journal-dir` – Directory with Markdown journal files (named like `YYYY-MM-DD.md`)
+- `--journal-days` – Number of past journal days to include (default: 21)
-- `--extras-dir`: Directory with extra `.md` files (e.g. notes, projects)
+- `--extras-dir` – Directory with extra `.md` files (e.g. notes, projects)
+- `--gmail-labels` – Additional Gmail labels to include besides inbox and sent mail
-- `--todoist-project`: Filter tasks by Todoist project
+- `--todoist-project` – Filter tasks by Todoist project
+- `--my-email` – Your email address (used to ignore declined events)
+- `--include-slack / --no-include-slack` – Include recent Slack messages (default: true)
-- `--calendar-blacklist`: Additional substrings to filter out calendar events (adds to .env)
+- `--calendar-blacklist` – Comma-separated substrings to filter out calendar events (overrides `CALENDAR_EVENT_BLACKLIST`)
-- `--skip-past-events`: Ignore calendar events that have already started today
+- `--skip-past-events` – Ignore calendar events that have already started today
+- `--save-markdown / --no-save-markdown` – Write the summary to a Markdown file (default: true)
+- `--save-pdf` – Save the summary as a PDF
+- `--save-path` – Custom file path or directory for the output
-- `--model`: Use a specific LLM (e.g., `o4-mini`, `claude-3-7-sonnet-latest`, or `gemini-2.5-pro-preview-05-06`)
+- `--model` – LLM to use for summarization (e.g. `o4-mini`, `claude-3-7-sonnet-latest`, `gemini-2.5-pro-preview-05-06`)
+- `--skip-path-checks` – Skip validation of input/output paths
+- `--debug` – Enable debug logging
-- `--quiet`: Suppress printing output to the console
+- `--quiet` – Suppress printing the summary to stdout
-- `--debug`: Outputs debug information to the console
-- `--save-markdown`: Saves the generated daily brief in Markdown format
-- `--save-pdf`: Saves the generated daily brief in PDF format

-Run `vea daily --help` to view all available options.

 ### Weekly summaries